Understanding the formula for the area of a circle and the formula for the circumference of a circle

 As always, this first problem should be fairly easy for Sinaumed’s to work on.
 You’ve found all the necessary components into the circumference formula to find the answer to this problem.
 The calculation will more or less be like this.

-See also difference between mice and rats
+See also difference between laminate and vinyl sheet flooring

 K = π xd